5k-mirrors/poe-live-search-manager/README.md

 ## Caveats

-- PoE needs to run in windowed or windowed fullscreen mode for the notifications to show while in-game
+- For the notifications to show while in-game PoE needs to run in windowed or windowed fullscreen mode
-- Your clipboard will be altered with every new whisper message (can be turned off)
+- When enabled, your clipboard will be altered with every new whisper message

-## Contributing

-Bug reports are welcome on GitHub at https://github.com/5k-mirrors/poe-sniper.